wcode-software/sentency-server/README.md

 * [Ktor](https://ktor.io/): Ktor is an asynchronous framework for creating microservices, web applications, and more.
 * [Exposed](https://github.com/JetBrains/Exposed): an ORM framework for Kotlin created by JetBrains
+* [KMongo](https://litote.org/kmongo/): a Kotlin toolkit for Mongo
+* [Koin](https://insert-koin.io/): a smart Kotlin injection library to keep you focused on your app, not on your tools

 ## Docker